flaturtha/CharlieChan/_short-stories/frivolous-wife.md

 The nurse’s face paled.
 “Poisoned!
 It’s impossible.
 She—”

 “Poisons of that type act quickly, as you probably know, nurse.
-What hliad Mrs. Priestly eaten just before she collapsed?”
+What had Mrs. Priestly eaten just before she collapsed?”

 Jane Wilmot leaned forward tensely.
 “Oh, it must have been the chocolates!” she declared.
 Her face went even whiter.
-“And I ate one myself— just before she did!”
+“And I ate one myself—just before she did!”

 “Well, yours couldn’t have been poisoned; you would have been in a coma by now.
 Chocolates, eh?
 Where did she get them?”